ziozzang/PyDNSProxy/README.md

 This source is working with Python 3.x + AsyncIO. you have to run in \*NIX include Linux as root permission.

-ifyou want to run with Docker, buildand launch.
+if you want to run with Docker, build and launch.

 ```
 docker build -t pydnsproxy .